-The SEC has, over the past year, now made it abundantly clear, in the Hinman speech "When Howey Met Gary" (Hinman Speech) and in other public statements, that labeling a digital asset, a token, would not take it out of the purview of the U.S. securities laws, and, perhaps more importantly suggested, that a promoters' or third party's efforts driving the expectation of a return is critical to the

-Howey analysis.
-As had been anticipated, the FinHub staff of the SEC solidified the Hinman speech by publishing in April 2019, its Framework for "Investment Contract" Analysis of Digital Assets, available at https://www.sec.gov/corpfin/ framework-investment-contract-analysis-digital-assets, (2019 Framework) incorporating some of the considerations from the Hinman Speech and more, describing features of an offering and factors that could be dispositive that an issuer is offering an investment contract and thus subject to securities laws.
-Some of the more critical factors relating to the involvement of an active third party (AP) are below; however, the authors note that some of the factors may be afforded more weight and be more controlling than others and are fact and context specific:
+The SEC has, in the Hinman speech "When Howey Met Gary" (Hinman Speech) and in other public statements, made it abundantly clear that labeling a digital asset, a token would not take it out of the purview of the U.S. securities laws; perhaps more importantly, it has suggested that a promoters' or third party's efforts driving the expectation of a return is critical to the Howey analysis.
+As had been anticipated, the FinHub staff of the SEC solidified the Hinman speech by publishing in April 2019, its Framework for "Investment Contract" Analysis of Digital Assets, available here, (2019 Framework) incorporating some of the considerations from the Hinman Speech and moreover, describing features of an offering and factors that could be dispositive that an issuer is offering an investment contract and thus subject to securities laws.
+The 2019 Framework focuses upon the efforts of others, the expectation of profits, and other relevant factors; a thorough working through its questions and the issues in the context of any particular digital asset is essential to any determination as to whether the digital asset is a security.
+The authors note that some of the many factors discussed in the framework may be afforded more weight and be more controlling than others and are fact and context specific.

-The 2019 Framework provides, in part, efforts of the AP are critical and focuses on two key issues: (1) Does the purchaser reasonably expect to rely on the efforts of an AP?
+Central to this 2019 Framework is the concept of, need for, and roles of any Active Participant(s) (AP).
+AP includes one or more of any "promoter, sponsor, or other third party (or affiliated group of third parties)" who or which provide, "those essential managerial efforts which affect the failure or success of the enterprise" especially if "purchasers of the digital asset expect an AP to be performing or overseeing tasks that are necessary for the network or digital asset to achieve or retain its intended purpose or functionality."
+The presence, role(s), and reliance on any AP seem viewed through the lens of two key issues: management impact and scale of operational functionality.
+(1) Management impact.
+Included in this analysis should be such questions as: Does the purchaser reasonably expect to rely on the efforts of an AP?
 Are those efforts "the undeniably significant ones, those essential managerial efforts which affect the failure or success of the enterprise" as opposed to efforts that are more ministerial in nature?
-The 2019 Framework defines the AP as "is responsible for the development, improvement (or enhancement), operation, or promotion of the network particularly if purchasers of the digital asset expect an AP to be performing or overseeing tasks that are necessary for the network or digital asset to achieve or retain its intended purpose or functionality."
-(2) Has the network/enterprise been fully developed and become operational?
+The 2019 Framework defines the AP as being "responsible for the development, improvement (or enhancement), operation, or promotion of the network particularly if purchasers of the digital asset expect an AP to be performing or overseeing tasks that are necessary for the network or digital asset to achieve or retain its intended purpose or functionality."
+(2) Scale of operational functionality.
+A central theme of this analysis is a focus on whether the network/enterprise been fully developed and become operational such that its use is meaningful as well as whether the digital asset can now be used and whether a third party would reasonably now use such digital asset on the network at a value roughly corresponding to its proposed sale or purchase price.